International Tower Hill Mines (NYSEAMERICAN:THM) Coverage Initiated at StockNews.com

-Research analysts at StockNews.com initiated coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Free Report) (TSE:ITH) in a note issued to investors on Friday.
+Equities research analysts at StockNews.com assumed coverage on shares of International Tower Hill Mines (NYSEAMERICAN:THM – Get Free Report) (TSE:ITH) in a report issued on Thursday.
 The brokerage set a “sell” rating on the mining company’s stock.

-International Tower Hill Mines (NYSEAMERICAN:THM – Get Free Report) (TSE:ITH) last issued its quarterly earnings data on Friday, August 9th.
+International Tower Hill Mines (NYSEAMERICAN:THM – Get Free Report) (TSE:ITH) last posted its earnings results on Friday, August 9th.
 The mining company reported ($0.01) EPS for the quarter.

 International Tower Hill Mines Company Profile